SapitoSucio/froggo-guides/docs/script_commands.md

 it is possible to usefully employ them in usable item scripts to create pet buffing items.

-> Nobody tried this before, so you're essentially on your own here.
+> Nobody tried this before, so you`re essentially on your own here.
 ---------------------------------------

 \***petskillbonus** **<bonus type\>**,**<value\>**,**<duration\>**,**<delay\>**;

-This command will make the pet give a bonus to the owner's stat in certain duration in seconds and will be repeated for certain delay in seconds.
+This command will make the pet give a bonus to the owner`s stat in certain duration in seconds and will be repeated for certain delay in seconds.

-For a full bonus list, see 'doc/item_bonus.txt'
+For a full bonus list, see `doc/item_bonus.txt`
-> NOTE: Currently ONLY supported for bonuses that used by 'bonus' script.
+> NOTE: Currently ONLY supported for bonuses that used by `bonus` script.

 ---------------------------------------